rust-lang/book/nostarch/chapter20.md

 }
 ```

+Listing 20-38: A simple trait that we will use with the `derive` macro

 We have a trait and its function.
 At this point, our crate user could implement
-the trait to achieve the desired functionality, like so:
+the trait to achieve the desired functionality, as in Listing 20-39.

+src/main.rs

 ```
 use hello_macro::HelloMacro;